xayanide/rbxclistrap/README.md

 ### Differences from upstream (`rbxcli`) and `rbxclistrap`
 - Deeplinks support.
 Allows you to run Roblox Player and Roblox Studio from Roblox's website through URIs (which involves Windows' Registry)
 - Automatic installation of MS Edge Webview2 when it's not yet installed (which also involves Windows' Registry)
+- Define custom fast flags you want in a `fflags.json` file to maintain consistent settings across both Roblox Player and Roblox Studio versions.
+Note that these flags cannot be individually specified for each application.

 That's all I can think of the high-level differences between the two.